Thisisauser6443/Bunny-and-Revenge-Fonts/San Francisco/README.md

 6. You'll be brought back to the `Fonts` page.
 Hit `Apply` next to the new font entry, and `Reload`

 ## Disclaimer
-It goes without saying, but **I __DO NOT__ OWN THESE FONTS**, as Apple have created them.
+It goes without saying, but **I __DO NOT__ OWN THESE FONTS**.
 However, this is only meant for personal usage, as opposed to commercial, so this shouldn't mean much, anyway

 ## Credits
 [Apple](https://apple.com) for actually making the fonts [publicly available](https://developer.apple.com/fonts/) ([Unlike Google, with Product Sans, for some reason](https://fonts.google.com/license/productsans))